Create a game in BGA Studio: Complete Walkthrough

 Usually all pieces will be hooked to onclick during JS "setup" method, in addition if you create elements during server notification they have to be hooked up at that time.

 You can play with animation effects you want put in place, in general all the pieces that move in real game should be moving, such as meeples, resources tokens/cubes, cards, vp tokens.
-Regular piece animation provided by BGA framework, but if you use html layout positioning not inline positioning you have to remove absolute position after move.
+Regular piece animation is provided by BGA framework, but if you use html layout positioning not inline positioning you have to remove absolute positions (inline position styling) after each move.
 The set of functions for relative position token animation can found in https://github.com/elaskavaia/bga-sharedcode/blob/master/sharedcode.js

-Also its a good idea to give player a visual cues on what game elements are clickable now, usually it will be a style, such as "active_element", with visual effect of white dashed outline (outline is better then border, because border changes will make piece move since it changes the size)
+Also its a good idea to give player a visual cues on what game elements are clickable now, usually it will be a style, such as "active_slot", with visual effect of white dashed outline (outline is better then border, because border changes will make piece slightly move since it changes the size) or box-shadow (i.e. neon glow)

 If you read BGA developers guidelines you know that you should not get carried away with animation, you creating a board game not a video game...
 That also applies to sound effects (you should not use any sounds effects beside already provided by framework).